 It’s an intuitive theory, like the theory that moving objects use up their force until they stop, but like that theory, it’s wrong.
 Look-Say was a flawed approach because it was based on a false theory of how language was acquired.
 The fullest exposition of that flawed theory can be found in B.F.
 Skinner’s Verbal Behavior (1957).
 In 1959, Noam Chomsky, who has done more than anyone to create a true science of language learning, delivered a devastating blow to behaviorist theories of language learning in a seminal review of Skinner’s book.
 Basically, Chomsky described aspects of language, such as its embedded recursiveness and infinite generativity, that, like jazz improvisation, cannot be explained solely on the basis of responses to stimuli.
 More about the Chomskian revolution later.

-The upshot: In order to be able to comprehend texts, there is a prerequisite: automaticity with regard to decoding of sound-symbol correspondences.
+The upshot: In order to be able to comprehend texts, there is a prerequisite: automaticity with regard to decoding of GPCs.
 Where does one get this automaticity?
-From explicit phonics instruction.
+Well, for many kids, from explicit phonics instruction.
 This is a lesson that we have learned.
-The science has caught up with classroom practice, and most elementary schools now use, successfully, an explicit early phonics curriculum.
+Classroom practice has caught up with the science; almost all elementary schools now use, successfully, in the early years, an explicit early phonics curriculum, typically as part of a “balanced literacy” program; and all the major basal reading programs in the US have strong phonics components.
 That’s the good news.
 Now for the rest, which is not so good.